skelly1389/code_refactor_01/README.md

 ## Description

 Client requested code refactoring to increase SEO and accessability.
-Code did not include semantic elements and contained redundant css seletors.
+Code did not include semantic elements and contained redundant css selectors.
 By solving this the end site become more accessable to the end user, is easier to read as a coder, and takes up fewer lines of code.

 ## Installation
 Live site at [https://skelly1389.github.io/code_refactor_01/](https://skelly1389.github.io/code_refactor_01/)